melaniebrgr/learning-computer-science/02-programming/03-algorithms.md

 ![graph of linear time](./assets/bigo--linear.png "Linear time")

-- The running time grows directly with the input size.
+- The running time grows directly proportionally with the input size.
 - If array has 5 elements it has 5 operations.
 If it has 1,000 elements, 1,000 operations.
 - The graph is a straight line, and grows proportionally with input size.
 - If there is a single loop in the algorithm, it is a clue that has linear complexity.